contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/05_collaborate/01_team_owner.md

 Then, you set the project's **access to Team**.
 Once a project is shared with your team members, it is displayed in green.

 From now on, your [team members](./team_member) will see the _shared project_ appear in their left menu, as a new entry under your name.

-<a class="anchor" name="limitations-and-best-practises"></a>
-# Limitations and best practices

-We suggest avoiding very large projects.
-Small or medium-sized projects provide more flexibility, a better control and great performance.

-We recommend having up to 250 requests by project.
-You can create as many projects as you need.